 2. Yala National Park

-Every time we’ve visited, we’ve been lucky enough to see elephants here; we also saw a leopard, which was magical.
-See tickets and availability for a safari tour to Yala National Park.
+Every time we’ve visited, we’ve been lucky enough to see elephants here.
+Plus, we also saw a leopard once, which was magical (and rare)!
+Most of the hotels in Yala offer either a private or a group tour.

 3. Minneriya National Park